RobWal/deep-sea-adventure/readme.md

 # Bugs

--   The player tokens waiting area in the top right don't shuffle into the correct order after determining who goes first.
+-   1) The player tokens waiting area in the top right don't shuffle into the correct order after determining who goes first.
+-   2) Loading the game from a previous save is currently bugged - It allows the game to continue, but shuffles player turn order for some reason.